How To Book 10+ Meetings A Week From LinkedIn

 The Covid-19 pandemic has left many companies desperately trying to keep their heads above water.
 It’s more crucial than ever to seek out customers and build successful sales, which is why you should turn to “conversion conversations”.
 You no longer need to use emails and cold-calling to sell, when there’s an easier alternative that’s already in our everyday lives – social media.
-However, in this instance you avoid the usual social media marketing techniques and turn to messaging platforms instead.
+However, in this instance, you avoid the usual social media marketing techniques and turn to messaging platforms instead.
 Did you know, 20 billion messages are sent between people and businesses on Facebook Messenger every month?
 That’s a lot of potential sales and if you do it right, it won’t cost you a penny.
 So, if this sounds like the strategy you need, take a look at these 6 strategic moves to get you started…

-There’s no shortage of social media platforms to choose from, but it’s vital that you choose the right one for your target audience.
+There’s no shortage of social media messaging platforms to choose from, but it’s vital that you choose the right one for your target audience.
 Juggling your time attempting to make sales on every platform could result in neglecting real prospects and consequently losing sales.
 Once you know who you’re targeting, it’s wise to do research on where they spend time online.
 For example, if your target market is people below the age of 34, you’d be better off focusing your time on a platform such as Instagram.
 However, Facebook is a safe place to start, as you’re bound to find your target audience somewhere out of its 2.8 billion users.
 It could be that you test out different platforms to see which one works best for you, but once you’ve nailed down where your target audience are, that’s when the fun begins…

-Your next step is to carry on posting content as usual, ensuring that it’s helpful or interesting to your target audience in some way.
+Your next step for selling on social is to carry on posting content as per usual, ensuring that it’s helpful or interesting to your target audience in some way.
 Once people start to engage with your posts, you can filter through the likes and comments to find your next prospect.
 Then it’s time to make the first move and begin reaching out to people individually.
 Since they’ve already expressed their interest through engagement and are familiar with your brand, you don’t have to waste time explaining things they already know.
 Basically, get to the point, but keep in mind that first impressions are everything.

 Now the conversation is (hopefully) flowing and your prospect seems comfortable, it’s time to introduce your sales pitch.
 The questions you ask at this point will determine whether this is the right person for your product or service.
 Everyone will do it differently, but a simple example would be to ask about their job and then move that on to if it keeps them busy.
 Assuming they said yes, you now need to strategically drop in your expertise.
 So if you’re selling window cleaning services, you should ask them “Does it make it hard to keep your windows clean?”.